Before you start the integration process, ensure your Shopify store has the following:

 Your Compare At prices refers to the discount price of items on your Shopify store.
-You can choose to link the price list now or do so later on.
+You can also create custom price lists later on.

 All of your products from Shopify will be imported into TradeGecko if you select this option.

 - Once the integration is set up, you can choose to make changes to product information on either end, but changes to stock levels on Shopify will not be reflected in TradeGecko.
-For this reason, we recommend making all changes to product information on TradeGecko.
+Hence, we recommend making all changes to product information on TradeGecko.

 - Variants that you create later can be published individually or in bulk to this Shopify store.

 - Importing your products could take up to ten minutes depending on the number of products your are importing.

 Once your products have been imported you will receive and email notification.

 You have successfully set up your installation.
 To complete your TradeGecko-Shopify integration, set up your Initial Cost Price.

 Do not miss this step, as the Initial Cost Price can only be set up at this point of creating your account.
 Once your account is in full use, you will not be able to add the Initial Cost Price.

 Follow the steps in this article to set your Initial Cost Price.